-The Code is designed to run in parallel with the School's commitment to Safeguarding Children.
-As such, it should be read in combination with the Practice and Behaviour Standards and the Commitment to Kindness.
-It is also intended to support the School's commitment to human rights by reflecting the Tasmanian Charter of Human Rights and Responsibilities, the Tasmanian Anti-Discrimination Act 1998, and the Work Health and Safety Act 2012, and to inform the active implementation and promotion of human rights within the School.
+The Code reflects the philosophy and principles of the National Principles for Child Safe Organisations, the Child and Youth Safe Organisations Framework, and the Universal Principle for Aboriginal Cultural Safety.
+It is also intended to support the School's commitment to human rights by reflecting the Tasmanian Charter of Human Rights and Responsibilities, the Child and Youth Safe Organisations Act 2023, the Tasmanian Anti-Discrimination Act 1998, and the Work Health and Safety Act 2012, and to inform the active implementation and promotion of human rights within the School.
 The Code also aims to meet the requirements of the Schools Registration Board Guidelines.